 At Whizz Education, we believe that technology can help deliver what every child deserves: a quality education.
 That’s why we make sure we remain at the forefront of research and development into virtual online tutoring.

-We are currently working with international experts in areas including machine learning and speech recognition as part of iTalk2Learn, a collaborative EU project.
+We have worked with international experts in areas including machine learning and speech recognition as part of iTalk2Learn, a collaborative EU project.

-The overall aim of the project is to replicate the tutoring behavior of a human tutor even more accurately, by intelligently adapting in response to speech interaction, emotion and historical data.
-This means that Math-Whizz will always be the most advanced online virtual tutor, providing you and your students with genuinely transformative educational tools.
+The overall aim of the project was to replicate the tutoring behavior of a human tutor even more accurately, by intelligently adapting in response to speech interaction, emotion and historical data, meaning that Math-Whizz will always be the most advanced online virtual tutor, providing you and your students with genuinely transformative educational tools.